Jarrett to become seventh Andretti to run at Indianapolis

 He also will be taking the green flag while his father, who started 12 times in the Indianapolis 500, undergoes an aggressive clinical trial to treat a return of his colon cancer.

-“It’s going to be emotional,” Jarrett Andretti said.
+“It’s going to be emotional,” Jarett Andretti said.
 “It will mean a lot to our whole family.”

 That includes his uncle, Adam, and cousins Jeff and Marco, who have all taken the green flag at Indy.
 His grandfather, Aldo, tested a car there but never competed in a race — he retired early after a bad crash in 1969.
 John’s brother, Michael, has been coming to the great gray speedway his whole life, first as a driver and now as the leader of the Andretti Autosport team.

-It will be Michael, who is also Jarrett’s godfather, who will field an Indy Lights car for him.
+It will be Michael, who is also Jarett’s godfather, who will field an Indy Lights car for him.

 “The history of our family speaks for itself and what Indianapolis means to us,” John Andretti told The Associated Press.
 “To have another Andretti participate, it’s very gratifying.